rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 Device.videoCodecs() // return the supported video codecs
 ```

-### 6.1.
-Video Codec
+#### 5.1.1.
+Video Codecs

 The `Device` module **MUST** have a `videoCodecs` API that returns the
-video codecs, e.g., H.265, VP9, etc., that are currently supported by the
+video codecs, e.g., H.265, VP9, etc., that are supported by the current
-device.
-This API **MUST** return an Array with one or more of the following
+device configuration.
+This API **MUST** return an Array with one or more
-values:
+of the following values:

 -   `"av1"`
 -   `"h263"`